 Weddings are full of with micro-stories: Intimate moments that would go unnoticed with just a portrait approach.
 On your wedding day, my goal is to keep your memories.
 For this purpose, I use a mix of portraiture and photojournalism that provide a thorough perspective of every wedding.
 I don't have planned poses, or an established amount of pictures I'm willing to make.
 I'm always ready and looking to preserve the memories of your wedding as it is: unique.

 After all the details and accessories are done, I like to steer my attention into the excitement of the nerve-racking process that happens before the wedding starts.
 After each fianceé is finally dressed and ready, I do a short portrait session while hair and make-up are at their best.

-First Look Candid Photo Session
+First Look Candid Photo Session and Couple Portraits

 The good thing about opting for a first look session is that, after the initial shock is gone, I use the opportunity to capture the couple portraits to get you more free time for hanging out at your own cocktail hour.
 Depending on the logistics of your day, you could also choose to have all or the most important of your group formal photos done prior to the Ceremony.

-My Main Focus: Emotion
+My Main Focus: Emotion & Relationships

 During the Ceremony time, I focus on one sole thing: emotion.
 In an unobtrusive manner, my goal is to keep an eye out for every tear, nervous laugh, and the beautiful looks you'll exchange with each other as you perform the rituals of the most emotional part of the day.

-The dinner and Reception coverage is, as most of the day, captured in a photojournalistic approach.
+The dinner and Reception coverage is, like most of the day, captured with a photojournalistic approach.
 I focus on all those little moments that happen throughout the day and make each wedding unique.
 In the last eight years, I have found that’s the best way to keep all the memories of your day-of.

 I love sessions!
 Engagement sessions help us break the ice and get to know each other before the big day.
-Those pictures can be used for save-the-dates, invitations, wedding decor, or for a custom-made guestbook that features your favorite images.
+Then, those pictures can be used for save-the-dates, invitations, wedding decor, or for a custom-made guestbook that features your favorite images.